Hacks-On/CollegeLink/README.md

 - Update _res>values>colors.xml_ file.
 This folder contains the external colors used.
 - Update _res>values>strings.xml_ file.
 This folder contains the external strings used.

+### Future enhancements :

+- Making different database segments for different colleges and assigning a unique key to students of a particular college.
+This way, this app can be uniquely used by each college throughout the world.
+Although, to implement this, a strong and huge database will be required.
+Luckily, Firebase itself offers such a service(_paid_) which can make this application production-ready.
+- Adding the feature to create a group by selecting certain users and starting a group chat.
+- Creating drop-down menus for adding a lot more skills from every tech-domain.
+- Extending the app to non-tech fields as well.
+A seperate space can be created for users interested in these fields and same functionalities can be implemented in that space as well.